geoffreylitt/convivial-paper/all.md

 However, we also hope that first party website developers eventually build in Wildcard support to their applications, which would reduce the burden of maintaining adapters and make Wildcard plugins more stable.
 While this might seem optimistic, implementing the Wildcard adapter API could be straightforward in a typical client-side application that already has access to a structured version of the data in the page.
 There is also precedent for first parties implementing an official client extension API in response to user demand: for several years, Google exposed an extension API in Gmail for Greasemonkey scripts to use.
 (Since then, third parties have created well-maintained alternatives [@streak; @talwar2019], illustrating the value of sharing even third party adapters.)

-## In-place toolchain

-* in-place toolchain: meet the user where they are, in the page

-## Decouple UI from data

-* bring your own views of the data
-* bring your own widgets for data entry
-* instrumental interaction

 # Related work

+_Note: a lot of this was already covered above; how to deal with that?_

 * Instrumental interaction
 * Web automation
 * Wrapper induction
-* Personal data
+* Personal data ownsership / SOLID
-* Extension helpers
+* Extension helper libraries, e.g. Gmail.js.

 # Future work

-* still early: plan to release
-* How far does functionality go?
+* still in early development; note the beta release plan (tentative: target public beta availability at the workshop in March?)
+* What are the limits of functionality?
+What can't it do?
-  * workflows? triggers?
+	* Should we extend further?
+Automation workflows?
+Triggers?
-  * what can and can't be done
-* automated wrappers?
+* Could explore automated wrapper induction, building on prior work
-  * lean on existing tech
-* usability studies
+* Usability studies
-* sign up for future updates
+* Link to sign up for future updates

-# meta: todos

-* remove bold text for the proceedings version
-* go through the Programming proceedings template checklist